Death and Taxes: A Homeowner’s Guide to Tax Reduction

 These can add up to enormous savings when compared to long-term capital gains taxes which absorb 15% or 20% of your appreciated value.
 Those savings are further magnified when viewed in relation to short-term capital gains taxes, which are based on your personal tax bracket and can pilfer as much as 40% of the total return on your investment.

 Even if you don’t qualify for the full tax exemption, you might still be in luck, as the IRS is fairly lenient when it comes to granting partial exemptions, especially when the sale is the result of uncontrollable circumstances.
 Homeowners seeking to sell their homes should consult a tax professional to see whether they qualify for a partial exemption.

 Case in point, properties in some areas of the country have seen home values skyrocket by a factor of 30% or more over the past 5 years.
-If you’ve lived your entire life in sizzling real estate markets like Brooklyn or San Francisco, it’s not inconceivable for long-term homeowners to hit the capital gains exemption cap on their home sale.
+If you’ve lived your entire life in sizzling real estates markets like Brooklyn or San Francisco, it’s not inconceivable for long-term homeowners to hit the capital gains exemption cap on their home sale.

 Write-Offs and Deductions for DIY-ers

 Home flippers would do well to understand the concept of “cost basis;” loosely defined as the price that you paid to acquire your home, your initial cost basis consists of the acquisition price on your property.

 Homeowners can then add expenses incurred for repairs, home renovations, and transaction fees paid to acquire the property.
 All of these count under the IRS definition of cost basis.
 Collectively, the increase in cost basis reduces the size of any subsequent capital gain, thereby offsetting your tax liability.